Michael’s Project Portfolio

 Accutek Testing Laboratory (2011-2014) (They are now owned by Element)

-Accutek laboratory was a small independent mechanical testing lab.
+Accutek laboratory was a small independent mechanical testing lab in Cincinnati Ohio.
 We performed materials inspections and destructive testing using a wide variety of in house equipment.
 My role was to interface with customers to help design and perform custom mechanical testing, create test reports, and to develop new in house equipment.
-Our team was ambitious and the story with much of the Accutek equipment here is that if we thought we could design a solution cheaper than a commercially available one we did).
+Our team was ambitious and the story with much of the Accutek equipment here is that if we thought we could design a solution cheaper/better than a commercially available one we went for it!

 Accutek Custom Extensometer & Calibration jig: Hard to see but those aluminum rectangles in the photo would have cost up to $10,000 were you to buy them new!
 They are strain gage based extensometers capable of repeatable measurements of .0001″ that I custom designed to measure strain on special tensile test specimens.
-The red fixture is used to calibrate it.
+I also built the red fixture to calibrate it.

 Accutek Custom Bearing Testing Machine.
 (Not intended to look pretty, just carry out a difficult test!)
-Designed to dynamically load aircraft bearings radially AND axially WHILE spinning them.
-Assembly used 2 servo hydraulic pistons and 1 servo motor for control.
-Precision controlled using RMC motion control software.
+Designed to dynamically load helicopter bearings radially AND axially WHILE spinning them.
+Assembly used 2 servo-hydraulic pistons and 1 servo motor for control.
+Precision controlled using RMC motion control PLC software.

 Accutek Custom Temperature Probe Testing Fixture.
 The machine is a two axis gantry designed to repeatedly dip test specimens into two separate very extreme temperature controlled oil baths.
 Controlled with DasyLab (similar to Labview) software.